mattyoung101/omicron/README.md

 | Omicontrol | /omicontrol         | Our custom wireless visualisation and debugging application.                  |

 ## License
-This code is currently proprietary and confidential to Brisbane Boys' College and Team Omicron.
+These code and design files are currently property of Team Omicron.
 No redistribution or use outside of our team is permitted.

-_Once our competition is done, this code will be released under the MPL 2.0._
+_In the near future, we will change this license to the MPL 2.0._